gonenduk/basejs/README.md

 Any help would be appreciated!

-Feel free to fork, copy, send suggestions, issues and pull requests.
+Feel free to fork, copy, suggest, report issues and create pull requests.

 ## Quick Start